Immunology

 We are seeking philanthropic partners in the following projects:

-• Discovering and fully defining the biological mechanism underlying autoimmune and inflammatory diseases.
+• Discovering and fully defining the biological mechanisms underlying autoimmune and inflammatory diseases.

 • Developing ways to predict these diseases.